rcharlton/SequenceViewController/README.md

 # SequenceViewController
 Demo of a custom container view controller.

-SequenceViewController (.swift) is a stand-alone class that can present a dynamic sequence of view controllers with horizontal transition animations.÷ Unlike say UINavigationController there is no stack or other collection of view controllers.
+SequenceViewController (.swift) is a stand-alone class that can present a dynamic sequence of view controllers with horizontal transition animations.

+Unlike say UINavigationController there is no stack or other collection of view controllers.
 A sequenced view controller's lifetime is nothing more than its screen-time.
 SequenceViewController can form the basis of a dynamic onboarding UX or other "card" style interface.

 	let sequenceViewController = SequenceViewController()